Sally Ann Howes: Later theatrical career

-Personal life and death
+Personal life

 Howes married Richard Adler in 1958, and adopted his sons Andrew and Christopher after their mother died in 1964.
 Howes and Adler divorced in 1966, though she continued raising the boys after their divorce.
 Howes recalled her marriage to Adler as a mistake stating, "We were both in show business but our values were very different.
 And his career was plummeting and mine was going great guns.
 And I made another mistake – I began turning down work because I thought if I was working and he wasn't, it would increase his insecurity."
 Christopher was a Broadway lyricist, and died of AIDS-related cancer in 1984 at the age of 30.

 She was married to the English literary agent Douglas Rae from 1972 until his death in September 2021.
 According to her nephew, they were "inseparable".

+Death

 Howes died in Palm Beach Gardens, Florida, on 19 December 2021, at the age of 91.